Ramón Marrero Aristy: Political career

 In his youth, he became interested in socialism.
 He wrote for many newspapers including Listín Diario, El Radical, El Novel, El Tiempo, La Actualidad, La Avispa, La Opinión, and La Nación, of which he was director as well as for the journal Babeque.
 Described as an underground marxist dissident, communist, and romantic marxist, he was involved in the few existing clandestine resistance groups left, up until the end of the 1930s, when he decided to serve in Trujillo’s regime in 1940, after Manuel Arturo Peña Batlle, another important dissident intellectual, accepted a position in the government.
 Marrero Aristy served in many important official positions thereafter.

 In 1946 he won the trust of the dictator when he acted as mediator of the agreement signed between Trujillo and the Cuban and Dominican communists, which allowed certain civil liberties and the formation of the Popular Socialist Party.
 From this, Trujillo commissioned him in 1954 to write the official Dominican history.

-He was a Deputy to the National Congress in the periods of 1948–1950 for Azua, from 1950–1952 for El Seibo and from 1954–1957 for Santo Domingo.
+He was a Deputy to the National Congress in the periods of 1948–1950 for Azua, from 1950 to 1952 for El Seibo and from 1954 to 1957 for Santo Domingo.
 He was Secretary of State for Labor from 1957 to 1959 and represented the Dominican Government in diplomatic missions.
 In 1957, as Secretary of Labor, he wrote a confidential report to Trujillo informing him of the exploitation of the coffee workers.

 His last liberal performance, to which his murder is attributed, were the statements he offered to the journalist Tad Szulc, of the New York Times, denouncing the existing corruption in the government, provoking the wrath of the tyrant.